Top 10 things to do in Iceland that first-timers will love!

 It’s now one of the 25 wonders of the world and a remarkable place that represents everything that Iceland prides itself on (plus, super relaxing!).

-For more on the Blue Lagoon, check out my five step guide to the Blue Lagoon or Blue Lagoon Vlog to get all the deets!
+For more on the Blue Lagoon, check out my complete guide to the Blue Lagoon post to get all the deets!

 People swimming in the Blue Lagoon in Iceland with white steam coming off the water